Forge-Media/Data_Mining_500px/README.md

 Copyright (c) Jeremy Paton 2017

-A Processing 3 data mining utility for the website 500px.com, the application can plot images to a map based on an intial location and radius:
+A Processing 3 data mining utility for the website 500px.com, the application can plot images to a map based on an intial location and radius: READ THE BELLOW!!
-- [500PX API v1]

 ![Image of Console](https://i.imgur.com/BRiXxMr.png)